Solaireis/CWC-Application-Security-Project/Tasks.md

 #### Plan
 - Make a admin only file
   - Make a admin only files (such as a csv file of admin account info, user base info, etc.)
-- Validate access (deny by default) such as for admin pages, etc.
+- Validate access (deny by default) such as for admin pages, etc. through the use of RBAC
 - Deny request to a user's purchase course link
 - Block all read and write access to SQL database except for the web app
 - Work on integrating AWS Identity Provider with GCP Workforce Identification Pool
   - Since [google-sm.json](src/config_files/google-sm.json) is stored locally in the web file system, it is a security risk as one might get a copy and have access to all the secrets stored in Google Secret Manager API.
+- Work on Admin console, a Super Administrator account must be created to access the admin console

 #### Implemented:
--
+- Role based Access Control which groups the approutes via Blueprints, access control is granted only to the specific blueprints group

 ---